julius-ingeli/LoL-Player-Data-Analysis/README.md

 ## Questions for analysis:
+1. How do amateur and pro players compare in playtime?
-1. How do sensor readings differ between a good and a bad player when an even (kill, asssit, death) happens
+2. How do sensor readings differ between a good and a bad player when an even (kill, asssit, death) happens